BP3/wm-extract-deploy/GitHub.md

 ## `extract-pipelines.yml` and `deploy-pipelines.yml`
 Below is an example on how the Docker image could be used when defining the pipeline configuration.
 It shows two pipelines files defined, each with `extract` and `deploy` jobs, that are executed when the custom pipeline is selected from the Pipeline Runner.
 The reason for splitting into two files is due to the `on:workflow_dispatch` requiring only user pipeline inputs for the `deploy` job.

-If the `deploy` pipeline is selected, then you will be promoted to enter the `DEPLOY_TAG` value which will cause the resources committed for the tag to be deployed to Zeebe, as shown in the example below:
+If the `deploy` pipeline is selected, then you will be prompted to enter the `DEPLOY_TAG` value which will cause the resources committed for the tag to be deployed to Zeebe, as shown in the example below:

 ![GitHub deploy pipeline runner](images/gh-pipeline-runner-deploy.png)